raulnq/Jal.Router/README.md

 * Documentation
 * Unit tests
 * Outgoing messages should have information of the parent saga (done)
-* Outgoing message error handling: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc)
+* Outgoing message error handling: be able to setup a multi type destination of the handled message (endpoint, local storage, remote storage, etc)(done)
 * Register error resource together with the main one
 * Async support (done)
 * Allows anonymous handlers